pwned-tapestry/fourball/CONTRIBUTING.md

 `$ git remote add upstream https://github.com/pwned-tapestry/thesis`

 1. From your local master, checkout a feature_branch to develop on.
-Name branch after its purpose and work on the branch.
+Name branch after its purpose and add the issue number at the end of its name.
+Work on that branch.

 For example:

-`$ git co -b feature_api_usernames`
+`$ git co -b feature_api_usernames#11`

 or

-`$ git co -b bugfix_panel_swipe`
+`$ git co -b bugfix_panel_swipe#24`

-1. Add and commit to your your code to your feature branch.
+1. Add and commit to your code to your feature branch.

 `$git add .`